jianhuig/Fast-Mirror-Manhattan-Plot/README.md

-I also added an option of using pseduo-log-transformed y axis.
+I also added an option of using pseduo-log-transformed y-axis.
 This is helpful for visualizing some traits (e.g. height) with many small p-values (and therefore much larger on -log10(p) than rest of the SNPs).

  ```{r}
  gmirror_fast(top=gwas.t, bottom = gwas.b, tline=5e-8, bline=5e-8, log_axis=TRUE)